 Journalists at Agence France-Presse report the purchase of “2,768 police batons, 550 electric cattle prods, 1,367 pairs of handcuffs, and 2,792 cans of pepper spray…”

 The United Nations cites that hundreds of thousands of Uighur (We-ghur) Muslims are currently living in what the Chinese government has dubbed “reeducation centers.”
-Large nations concerned for the humanitarian and ethical consequences brutally criticized China during a United Nations Human Rights Council (UNHRC) on Dec.
+Large nations concerned for the humanitarian and ethical consequences brutally criticized China during a United Nations Human Rights Council (UNHRC) meeting on Dec.
 5.

 The UNHRC cited the focus of these centers strongly resemble Nazi Germany’s concentration camps.
 Torture, including waterboarding and other forms of intense torture, have been reported.
 The Chinese government’s recent experiences with religious extremism and separatism is said to have sparked these deportations and institutionalizations.